This holiday season, my kids will be seeing relatives they see just once a year, if that.

-I never want to send the message that I know better than Abby does when it comes to who gets to touch her body.
-In a country where nearly 1 in 5 women have been sexually assaulted, this is an issue we take more seriously than just about anything else.
+I never want to send the message to my child that adults can force physical touch on her.
+In a world where sexual assault is more common than you might think, this is an issue we take more seriously than just about anything else.

-If any of this is resonating with you, I wanted to share another approach we learned from a teacher at Abby’s school.
+If any of this is resonating with you, I wanted to share another approach we learned from a teacher at my daughter’s school.

 When saying goodbye to a student in her class, she says, “Hug, handshake, or high-five?”